 Go In The Off Season

 One of the advantages we have as homeschoolers is that we can pick the time of year we travel.
-This helps us save money.
-If possible try and go to Destin during the off season.
+Traveling during the off season helps us save money.
+If possible, try and go to Destin during the off-season.
 Prices tend to drop after Labor Day when all the kids are back in school and go back up again around spring break time.

 Don't Stay On The Beach

-Instead opt of a condo that is a short walking or driving distance from the beach.
+Instead, opt for a condo that is a short walking or driving distance from the beach.
 They are just as nice and are cheaper in price.

 I spent a good day or so researching our options for condos and hotels vs just picking the first one I saw.
 Doing this allowed me to price out condos and find the one that gave us the best value.